mukeshtiwari/Semiring_graph_algorithm/README.md

 # Semiring_graph_algorithm
 Run `dune build` (ignore the warinings) in this directory to compile the project.
 It will compile the Coq code and generate OCaml code from it (see _CoqProject file).
-1. Run `dune exec _build/default/executable/schulzecode/main.exe` to run the Schulze method explaine by Markus Schulze in his [paper](https://link.springer.com/content/pdf/10.1007/s00355-010-0475-4.pdf)
+1. Run `dune exec _build/default/executable/schulzecode/main.exe` to run the Schulze method on the example used by Markus Schulze in his [paper](https://link.springer.com/content/pdf/10.1007/s00355-010-0475-4.pdf)
 2. Run `dune exec _build/default/executable/shortestpath/main.exe` to run the shortest path code
 3. Run `dune exec _build/default/executable/widestpathcode/main.exe` to run the shortest-widest path algorithm
 4. Run `dune exec _build/default/executable/wikimedia/main.exe` to run the [wikipedia Schulze method](https://en.wikipedia.org/wiki/Schulze_method) example.
 In output you should see the `Strengths of the strongest paths` matrix